Alistair-Tech/kurento-rtsp/README.md

     ```

 ## Additional Note
 This is experimental code and needs added functionality for session handling as well STUN/TURN configuration in the Kurento Media Server before it can be used in production.
-For the latter, Kurento documentation is easy to understand :- [STUN/TURN]{https://doc-kurento.readthedocs.io/en/6.14.0/user/installation.html#stun-turn-server-install}
+For the latter, Kurento documentation is easy to understand:- [STUN/TURN](https://doc-kurento.readthedocs.io/en/6.14.0/user/installation.html#stun-turn-server-install)